realnews-gateway/emergency-publishing-system/emergency-channel/router/README.md

 Routing decisions must be deterministic:

 - Identical inputs must produce identical routing choices
-- No randomness in node selection
+- No randomness or probabilistic selection
 - No environment‑dependent behavior
-- No hidden heuristics that vary between runs
+- No hidden heuristics

-Determinism ensures predictable, auditable routing behavior.
+Determinism ensures predictable, auditable routing behavior across deployments.

 ---

 ## Security Boundary

-The Router module enforces strict security boundaries:
+The Router enforces strict security boundaries:

 - Only sanitized content may enter the routing layer
-- Routing decisions must not leak sensitive metadata
+- Routing decisions must not leak internal metadata
-- Nodes must be validated before use
+- No untrusted code execution
-- No execution of untrusted code or remote instructions
+- No external influence on routing decisions

-These boundaries protect the system from malicious nodes or routing manipulation.
+The Router treats all downstream components as potentially unreliable and therefore routes conservatively and defensively.

 ---